 Tips for Getting The Most Out Of Your Child’s Lessons

-PRACTICING- Even if your child is a 3 year old beginner, it’s important to encourage practicing/playing at home.
-Of course this will not happen overnight, it may very well take months to establish a good practice routine where your child is comfortable playing/practicing at home.
+PRACTICING- Even if your child is a 3-year-old beginner, it’s important to encourage practicing/playing at home.
+Of course this will not happen overnight; it may very well take months to establish a good practice routine where your child is comfortable playing/practicing at home.
 It’s best to try and encourage your child to practice/play their instrument everyday.
 For the young beginner, this might mean trying to sit with your child at the instrument for even just 5-10mins everyday (or most days) and asking them what songs they’re learning.
 The beginning pieces for young children are easy enough for the non-piano playing parent to understand and try and play with your child.
-Below are a couple activities you can do with your child at your instrument, these are activities that do not need any musical training at all by parents.
+Below are a couple activities you can do with your child at your instrument.
+These are activities that do not need any musical training at all by parents.

 *THE COPY GAME- While sitting at the piano/keyboard with your child, play 2 or 3 consecutive notes in a row, then have your child try and copy you.
 Have them now play a few notes and you copy and play back.
 It’s a fun way to explore the sounds of the instrument while exercising the music muscle.

 *THE STUDENT TEACHER- While getting your child to practice can often times seem like a chore, one way that can bring some fun to it is a bit of pretend/play.
 Try having your child pretend to be the “music teacher”.
-Have them try and show you how to play one of their songs, having them take pride in what they’ve learned and show to you is a great way to encourage playing at home.
+Have them try and show you how to play one of their songs, having them take pride in what they’ve learned and shown to you is a great way to encourage playing at home.

 ENVIRONMENT- Providing a good environment for your child’s practicing/playing is essential.
 Make sure not only to have a proper keyboard or piano with a properly sized bench, but also a quiet room, good lighting and freedom from distractions such as television, radio and other people’s activities.
 Make sure other members of the family know and respect how important your child’s piano time is.